Still Standing:

 Feeling lost and unsure of who you are?
 Is the emotional energy of parenting a high-needs child leaving you drained or putting pressure on your marriage?
 Are you grieving the life you thought you'd have?

-Parenting a neurodiverse child or one with PANDAS/PANS can make it hard to see yourself clearly.
-All of your emotional energy often goes into your child’s needs, and your own identity can fade away.
+Parenting can make it hard to see yourself clearly.
+Much of your emotional energy goes into supporting your child or children, and your own sense of identity can start to fade.

 I work with parents and families facing these struggles, offering a safe, non-judgmental space where you can feel truly understood.
 Together, we can work to reconnect you to who you are, manage stress, and find a healthier, more fulfilling way to parent by allowing yourself to process these real, heavy emotions.